Fitbit SimpleCheckUp Operations

 Using the App, to check Sync

-- The latest information appears at start up
+- The latest information appears at start up, which shows

 - A green tick indicates things are working well